Skip to main content

 Your universal credit (UC) payment is made up of:

-Your UC usually goes into your bank account as a single payment each month.
+Your UC usually goes into your bank account as 1 payment each month.

 Standard allowance

-This is the amount that every single adult or couple gets as part of their UC payment.
+This is the amount that a single adult or couple gets as part of their UC payment.

 Table: Standard allowance from April 2024